Designer Marc Jacobs leaves Vuitton to float own brand

 "There is an IPO project for the MJ brand," the source told Reuters.

-Some industry observers have suggested Jacobs has been encouraged by the success of Michael Kors Holdings Ltd, the U.S. affordable luxury brand whose sales have been enjoying stellar growth.
-That brand's revenue rose 54 percent last quarter, pinching Coach Inc in the handbags market, and Kors is expanding in Europe and Asia.
+Some industry observers have suggested Jacobs has been encouraged by the success of Michael Kors Holdings Ltd (KORS.N), the U.S. affordable luxury brand whose sales have been enjoying stellar growth.
+That brand's revenue rose 54 percent last quarter, pinching Coach Inc (COH.N) in the handbags market, and Kors is expanding in Europe and Asia.

 Kors shares have nearly quadrupled since the company priced them at $20 in its IPO in late 2011.
 Another high-end fashion brand, Vince, last month filed to go public on the New York Stock Exchange.
 Vince had sales of $708 million in the last fiscal year.